A lot or a little?

 The parents' guide to what's in this TV show.

 What parents need to know

-Parents need to know that this witty, well-cast dramedy from Judd Apatow deserves its place among fans’ favorites, but its content is too mature for tweens.
+Parents need to know that Freaks and Geeks is a witty, well-cast dramedy from Judd Apatow that ran for one season.
+It deserves its place among fans’ favorites, but its content is too mature for tweens.
 Much of the show centers on fringe high school students who smoke, drink, and have sex (though that’s talked about rather than shown) rather than striving for success in school.
 Language is another concern (“damn,” “hell,” “ass,” and “bitch” are common), and there’s plenty of stereotyping (“jocks,” “burnouts,” “in crowd,” etc.).
 That said, the show does strive for some reality in its content, and its honest take on adolescent angst will appeal to teens and adults who tune in.